Northern Ireland party to prop up Theresa May

 Story highlights

-- Conservatives seals deal with Democratic Unionist Party
+- Government seals deal with Democratic Unionist Party

 - PM May secures governing majority